-- 1. Call to Order: Chair Tor Glendinning called the meeting to order at 5:03pm. - 2.
-Review of minutes of previous meeting: April 26, 2023: Ben Frey moved to accept the meeting minutes as presented.
+- 1. Call to Order: Chair Tor Glendinning called the meeting to order at 5:05pm. - 2.
+Review of minutes of previous meeting: May 24, 2023: Ben Frey moved to accept the meeting minutes as presented.
 Karen Paz seconded, and the motion carried unanimously. - 3.
-Overview of Historic Preservation Ordinance, Draft 4: Prior to beginning this item, Chair Glendinning addressed members of the public regarding process for this meeting, noting that while this is not a formal public hearing, an opportunity for public comment will be provided following the conclusion of the Committee's business regarding Draft 4.
+Public Comment: Tor spoke to the members of the public present, asking for public comment and providing an overview of the purpose of the Ordinance (what it is and is not intended to do).